Lynn de Silva: Family, education and career

 Lynn Alton de Silva was born to a Methodist family on 16 June 1919, in the town of Kurana in Katunayake, Sri Lanka.
-His father, John Simon de Silva (1868-1940), was a Methodist minister, and his mother, Clara de Silva, was a housewife.
-Lynn de Silva was the second youngest out of one sister: Pearl (?-1999), and five brothers: Frederick Stanley (1904-1980), Roy, George Denzil (?-1996), Eric and Hugh.
+His father, John Simon de Silva (1868–1940), was a Methodist minister, and his mother, Clara de Silva, was a housewife.
+Lynn de Silva was the second youngest out of one sister: Pearl (died 1999), and five brothers: Frederick Stanley (1904–1980), Roy, George Denzil (died 1996), Eric and Hugh.
 Little is known about de Silva's childhood, except that he had a Christian upbringing, growing up under the influence of pious parents.
 Lynn de Silva and three of his brothers—Fred, Denzil, and Roy—grew up to become Methodist ministers.
 Hugh de Silva died whilst studying to be ordained.

 Education

 Before being accepted as a candidate for the ministry, de Silva was a teacher from 1938 to 1942.
 In 1942, he trained for the ministry at the United Theological College in Bangalore, and entered active service in the Methodist ministry in 1946.
 He served as a minister in stations including Kollupitiya, Wellawatte, Kandy, Badulla, Galle, Kalahe, Mutwal and Seeduwa; he served a total of two years at the first two stations, half a year at Kandy, two years at Kalahe, three years at Mutuwal, and three and half years at Seeduwa.
 In September 1950, de Silva was ordained as a Methodist minister.